Shredmetal/olympus_discord_bot_python/readme.md

 This bot is intended to be deployed on the DCS Olympus Discord.
 More features are planned for later releases.

+Many thanks to the tireless DCS Olympus team members who trawled the internet hunting down a whole bunch of gifs tangentially related to logs.

 ## Features

 - Responds to the `/support` command by checking for required log files and providing feedback.